Manoj-Arutla/MySite/README.md

 ---

-## 📁 Folder Structure

-MySite/
-│
-├── index.html # Main HTML page
-├── style.css # Custom styles
-├── Images/ # Image assets
-├── globe.svg # Favicon
-└── README.md # Project documentation

 🧠 Customization

-Replace the images inside the Images/ folder with your own.
+- Replace the images inside the Images/ folder with your own.

-Update the site text in the <section> elements to reflect your brand.
+- Update the site text in the <section> elements to reflect your brand.

-Modify style.css to adjust colors, fonts, or spacing.
+- Modify style.css to adjust colors, fonts, or spacing.

 Optionally, add more Bootstrap components (cards, modals, etc.) for richer functionality.

+---

 🔒 License